jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2020/2020-05-02-avoid-directly-using-thrid-party-classes-at-the-boundaries.md

 }
 ```

 More recent examples, such as [those given by Vladimir Khorikov](https://enterprisecraftsmanship.com/posts/cqrs-commands-part-domain-model/), returns objects from the command handler which tells about the success or failure of the operation.
+(I used this kind of code when I had this problem in the codebase I was working on where I have to return a success or failure indicator from my command handlers.)

 ``` csharp
 public interface ICommandHandler<TCommand>